Contrarian Corpus

 Primary demands

-• Recast the HMG Restructuring Plan into a true holding company structure: merge Mobis with HMC into 'Hyundai Mergeco', then demerge into Hyundai Motor Holdco and Hyundai Motor Opco
+• Recast the HMG Restructuring Plan into a true holding-company structure: merge Mobis + HMC into 'Hyundai Mergeco', then demerge into Hyundai Motor Holdco and Hyundai Motor Opco

 • Return up to KRW 6.0 trillion of excess cash at each of Mobis and HMC and cancel all existing and future treasury shares

-• Commit to a clear dividend policy paying 40-50% of net income in cash dividends plus buybacks across Mobis, HMC and Kia
+• Commit to a clear 40-50% of net income payout policy (cash dividends + buybacks) at Mobis, HMC and Kia

-• Add 3 independent directors with international/sector-diverse backgrounds at each board and amend articles of incorporation to strengthen governance
+• Add three independent directors with international/sector-diverse backgrounds at each board and amend articles of incorporation (cumulative voting, independent M&A review committee, Director Compensation Committee)

 KPIs cited